ipfs/js-ipfs/config.md

 # The js-ipfs config file

-The js-ipfs config file is a JSON document located in the root directory of the js-ipfs repository (by default the js-ipfs repository is located at `~/.jsipfs` and the config file is at `~/.jsipfs/config`).
-The repository location may be changed with the `$IPFS_PATH` environment variable.
-The config file is read once when the js-ipfs daemon is started, or each time a command is executed in offline mode.
-Commands that execute on a running daemon do not read the config file at runtime.
+The js-ipfs config file is a JSON document located in the root directory of the js-ipfs repository.

 ## Table of Contents